 But sometimes it is the fleeting wonders, here for a season and just a memory the next, that make the biggest impact.

 The lavender fields in Tasmania are something you need to see, smell, and feel to believe.

 Row upon row of violet, mauve and indigo reaching for the broad horizon – delicate tendrils of lavender essence dancing on the breeze and soothing the soul – dark soil radiating the warmth of the day and framing the magnificent purple blooms.

 It doesn’t last forever, but this ephemeral quality is exactly what makes a visit to the Tasmania lavender fields so special and unique.

 A lot of guides will only show you one, or maybe two of the biggest lavender farms in Tasmania.

-We’ve dug deep to find you six places in both northern and southern Tasmania to experience this summer spectacular, and to find the perfect souvenir or gift for family and friends.
+I’ve dug deep to find you six places in both northern and southern Tasmania to experience this summer spectacular, and to find the perfect souvenir or gift for family and friends.